-- ✓ Close working between the Force and CPS is improving the quality of investigations and prosecutions. - ✓ There is now a joint local rape action plan developed in line with national action plan. - ✓ A multi-agency Northeast Region Rape And Serious Sexual Offences event was held on the 18 November 2021 to share best practice and identify gaps in victim engagement.
+- ✓ Close working between the Force and CPS is improving the quality of investigations and prosecutions. - ✓ There is now a joint local rape action plan developed in line with the national action plan. - ✓ A multi-agency North East Region Rape And Serious Sexual Offences event was held on the 18 November 2021 to share best practice and identify gaps in victim engagement.

-- ✓ A workshop was held on the 28 February 2022 to discuss the victims of sexual violence support pathways, to track each agencies roles and responsibilities and to understand pathways, referral mechanisms and to consider processes. - ✓ COVID funding of £276,293 enabled us to increase ISVA support and reduce waiting list.
+- ✓ A workshop was held on the 28 February 2022 to discuss the victims of sexual violence support pathways, to track each agencies roles and responsibilities and to understand pathways, referral mechanisms and to consider processes. - ✓ COVID funding of £276,293 enabled us to increase Independent Sexular Violence Advisor (ISVA) support and reduce the waiting list.
 Portable video recording equipment has been procured to increase the capability of video recorded interview.